nevarsin/nevarsin.github.io/_posts/2019-12-03-raspbbery-router..markdown

 categories: linux
 author: nevarsin
 ---
-How to (and why you should) use an old raspberry to get a full managed 4G home router (antispam included).
+How to (and why you should) use an old raspberry to get a fully managed 4G home router (antispam included).

 ![]({{site.baseurl}}/images/raspberry1.jpg)
 (the mighty Raspberry Pi 1 Model B)